 All tours spend some time at the famous Plaza de la Revolucion.
 Many political rallies have taken place here with Fidel Castro addressing more than a million Cubans on many important occasions, such as 1 May and 26 July each year.

-The square is bordered by the iconic image of Che Guevara adorning the side of the Ministry of the Interior Building, and on of Cuba’s other national heros Jose Marti on the other ( who looks a LOT like Castro!).
+The square is bordered by the iconic image of Che Guevara adorning the side of the Ministry of the Interior Building, and one of Cuba’s other national heroes Jose Marti on the other ( who looks a LOT like Castro!).

 At the front is a star-shaped tower which is the José Martí Memorial and one of Havana’s tallest structures at over 100 metres high.

 The National Library, many government ministries, and other buildings are located in and around the Plaza including the Palace of the Revolution, the seat of the Cuban government and the Communist Party.

 For many, the definitive image of Havana is that of the Malecon (waterfront) at twilight with waves crashing over the seawall and breaking onto the street.

 It’s a beautiful spot, especially at sunset, but it is also a gathering place for Cubans from all walks of life who come here in the evenings to fish, swim and listen to music with their friends.

 The last stop on our classic car tour was across the harbour at Casablanca to see Christ of Havana.

 ‘Cristo de La Habana’ is a large sculpture representing Jesus of Nazareth with panoramic views overlooking the bay and Old Havana town and is the work of the Cuban sculptor Jilma Madera, who won the commission for it in 1953.